“I’m behind in payments…will I be giving my house back to the bank in Bakersfield?”

 Nobody wants to lose their home.
 But sometimes financial circumstances turn against you and those financial commitments become simply too much to manage.

-If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in Monterey County California, leaving you temporarily without a place to stay.
+If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in Bakersfield California, leaving you temporarily without a place to stay.
 In addition, there may be long-term consequences, including a dramatic and long-lasting impact to your credit (and your ability to get a house in the future).

 No one wants that.
 That’s not an ideal outcome.
 Fortunately, there is a strategy you can take today to help you proactively protect yourself and get back on track to financial solvency.